achiwa912/daemonlord/README.md

     ^^^^^|   back                         ||                                       |^^^^^
     ^^^^^|   andy's action? >             ||                                       |^^^^^

-See the monsters of your firnd's and yours are the same?
-Please ignore that both party has the same member andy as I use the same save data for testing.
+See the monsters of your friend's and yours are the same?
+Please ignore that both party has the same member *andy* as I use the same save data for testing.

 Both your party activities and your friend's party activities are displayed on the battle message window.
 Your friend's party activities are automatically displayed and start with `-` instead of regular `*`.